alipay/Antchain-MPC/morse-stf/documents/user_guide.md

 # User Guide
 [toc]

-## Overview
-AntChain-MPC is an open-source Library for secure computation over private data.
-It contains Morse-STF, ...

-## Morse-STF
 Morse-STF is a module for secure multi-party computation atop TensorFlow.
 It can protect user's inputs when computing the collaborative output.

 ![two-party](topology_2parties.png "secure two-party computation")